norsemangrey/discord-webhook-notification/readme.md

 ## Overview

 This Bash script is designed to send notifications to a Discord channel using Discord webhooks.
 It can send both plain text messages and messages with embedded content.
 Additionally, it supports sending attachments with notifications.
+The script will check if the message content is within the limits set by Discord and attempt to split the message if possible.

 ## Usage